procon-plugin/vip-slot-manager/README.md

 ### Auto Database Cleaner
 This feature reduces the Sync traffic between SQL and Gameserver.
 It is necessary because the Sync is limited (max.
 800 active/expired VIPs for each Server Group).
 Each Sync includes a list of valid VIPs and expired VIPs.
 Expired VIPs will get a notify message on the next spawn event.
 But if the player does not join the server for long time period (60 days by default setting), then this feature will remove him from the Sync in order to reduce the traffic.
 It changes the player status from 'expired' to 'inactive' and the player will not recives the expired VIP Slot message.

+In addition, old VIPs with the status 'inactive' will be deleted after 365 days automatically.

 ### VIP EA GUID Tracking (optional)
 If a VIP changes his playername then his VIP Slot will be updated to the new playername automatically.
 After a VIP joins the server, the Plugin links his playername to his EA GUID.
-If he joins again with a new/changed playername then his VIP Slot will be updated to the new playername for all **Server Groups** on current Gameserver Type in SQL database (e.g. for all BF4 Groups 1-99).
+If he joins again with a new/changed playername then his VIP Slot will be updated to the new playername for all **Server Groups** on current **Gameserver Type** in SQL database (e.g. for all BF4 Groups 1-99).
 After the VIP Slot has expired the EA GUID will be unlinked.

+**IMPORTANT**: If the Plugins runs on two or more Gameservers with the same **'Gametype'**, then the Plugin setting **'Import NEW VIPs from GS to SQL'** must be set to **'no (remove)'** on ALL Gameservers to use this function.
 You can enable or disable the tracking function in the setting **'EA GUID Tracking'**.